Tenant isolation failures expose financial metadata leakage

 The homelab parallel

 The scale is different.
 The exposure is not.
-An unscoped query that returns records beyond the requesting identity’s boundary is an unscoped query, regardless of whether it serves 447,936 people or four.
+An unscoped query that returns records beyond the requesting identity’s boundary is an unscoped query, whether it serves 447,936 people or four.
 The fix is the same: assert the tenant or user identifier at the query layer, not at the layer that renders the response.
 If your API constructs a database query using only WHERE account_id = <session_user> after authentication but before a separate authorisation check confirms that <session_user> is genuinely entitled to that account_id, you have a gap.

 Disclosure timing and what the ICO’s involvement signals